 Australians favour SPF 50 over anything else.

 SPF 30 blocks approximately 97% of UVB rays, while SPF 50 filters out approximately 98% of UVB rays.
-"This is the burning wavelength," adds Dr. Lim.
+"This is the burning wavelength," adds Dr Lim.
 "Remember the letter 'b' for 'burn'."
-He adds that, ideally, SPF 50 will allow you to stay in the sun 50 times longer than you would be able to without protection before getting sunburned, assuming you have applied the recommended 3 to 4 mL of sunscreen for the face and neck.
+He adds that, ideally, SPF 50 will allow you to stay in the sun 50 times longer than you would be able to without protection before getting sunburned, assuming you have applied the recommended 3 to 4 ml of sunscreen for the face and neck.
 That said, plenty of us do not apply enough sunscreen.
-"Most people apply only 20 to 50% of the recommended amount," confirms Dr. Lim, which is why it's important to bear in mind the simple two-finger application rule and to top up your sunscreen every two hours, especially if you are sweating or swimming.
+"Most people apply only 20 to 50% of the recommended amount," confirms Dr Lim, which is why it's important to bear in mind the simple two-finger application rule and to top up your sunscreen every two hours, especially if you are sweating or swimming.

 It's also important to wear sunscreen all year round.
-"Although UVB is stronger in summer, UVA is constant and is responsible for damage to the deeper parts of the skin," says Dr. Lim.
+"Although UVB is stronger in summer, UVA is constant and is responsible for damage to the deeper parts of the skin," says Dr Lim.
 I don't take my chances: SPF 50 is now a non-negotiable in my skincare routine, just like it is for my Australian friends.

 Holistic sun protection is a thing.

 Remember the Green Cross Code we were taught at school?
-The "Stop, Look, Listen" jingle became institutionalised to ensure we learned how to cross the road safely.
-More recently, there was "Catch it, bin it, kill it" to stop the spread of COVID-19 — you get the idea.
+The "Stop, Look, Listen" jingle became institutionalised to ensure we learned to cross the road safely.
+More recently, there was "Catch it, bin it, kill it" to stop the spread of coronavirus — you get the idea.
 Similarly, in Australia, the "Slip, Slop, Slap, Seek, Slide" slogan is ingrained from a young age as the core message of the Australian Cancer Council's SunSmart program.
 It means the following: slip (to wear sun protective clothing); slop (to apply and reapply sunscreen); seek (to seek shade whenever possible); and slide (slide on sunglasses to protect your eyes from harmful UV rays).

 The sun safety slogan forms a holistic approach to sun protection.
-"Slopping" on sunscreen is not a chore; rather, it is a universally celebrated practice against the sun's harmful rays.
+'Slopping' on sunscreen is not a chore; rather, it is a universally celebrated practice against the sun's harmful rays.
 If you head to Bondi Beach, you'll frequently see surfers proudly sporting a visible white cast of sunscreen on their noses.
-The same goes for "sliding" on sunglasses.
+The same goes for 'sliding' on sunglasses.
 Wearing shades with proper UV protection goes far beyond fashion for me now — it plays a crucial role in maintaining my eye health and protecting the delicate skin around my eyes.
-The World Health Organisation says that wraparound sunglasses provide 99 to 100% of UVA and UVB protection.
+The World Health Organization says that wraparound sunglasses provide 99 to 100% of UVA and UVB protection.
 Also look for glasses that boast UV400 protection to defend the eyes and surrounding skin.
 Sunglasses with polarised lenses feature a special coating that reduces light glare and can safeguard eyes against UV rays, too.

 Consider regular skin checks.